i10416/firebase-messaging-rs/README.md

 use firebase_messaging_rs::FCMClient;
 use firebase_messaging_rs::topic::TopicManagementSupport;

+// you need to have application_default_credentials.json at $HOME/.config/gcloud directory
-// you need export GOOGLE_APPLICATION_CREDENTIALS env to authenticate to Firebase. let client = FCMClient::new().await.unwrap();
+// or export GOOGLE_APPLICATION_CREDENTIALS env to authenticate to Firebase. let client = FCMClient::new().await.unwrap();